UK Assessment of Japanese Knotweed Risk is Proportionate

 Well, clearly knotweed as a property risk in the UK is not going away.
 Everyone in the property transaction process (i.e. vendors, purchasers and property professionals), need to be keenly aware of the risks posed by knotweed, as the costs and damages associated with its presence will doubtless continue to fuel litigation.

 There are some real positives to come from the report.
-The raised awareness and heightening of knotweed as a material property consideration can only mean that efforts to control and eventually eradicate it will be redoubled.
+The raised awareness and heightening of knotweed as a material property consideration can only mean that efforts to control, prevent its spread, and eventually eradicate it will be redoubled.
 And that can only be a good thing, for the environment and property owners alike.

-Phlorum worked on most of the UK case law cited in the report, so please get in touch if we can help with your legal concerns in relation to knotweed and property risk, or you require assistance with knotweed identification or eradication.
+Phlorum worked on most of the UK case law cited in the report, so please contact us if we can help with your legal concerns in relation to knotweed and property risk.
+We can also assist with identifying Japanese knotweed, domestic or commercial knotweed surveys and removal of Japanese knotweed.